deetsadi/deetsadi.github.io/_news/announcement_3.md

 related_posts: false
 ---

-Joining Cerebras Systems as a Research Engineer Intern in the Inference ML team!
+Joining <a href="https://www.cerebras.ai">Cerebras Systems</a> as a Research Engineer Intern in the Inference ML team!